Ced30/GGL-Documentation/API/GGL_instance/parent_GGL_textbox.md

 The text box opens, draws text messages with a typewriter effect and waits for the user to press the space key.

 If you press space while it's typing, the typing is skipped and the whole text is displayed.
 If you press it while it's not typing, you either load the next text message or close the text box.
+If you press the escape key, the textbox will close.

 The text box scales vertically with the number of	text lines to display.